erikdao/matprisnu/README.md

 ## Development Logs

+**April 30, 2023**
+- After some considerations, we switched to CouchDB as the main document database for the scrappers.
+Its views and design documents seem to be promising for analytics as well.

 **April 29, 2023**
 - Restart the development of the project.
 Right now the main task is to ingest the scrapped data (in JSON files) into PostgreSQL for more in-depth analysis.